Mission & History

 Everyone impacted by cancer receives the support they want and need throughout their experience.

-The Need in Washington D.C.
+The Need in Washington, D.C.

 Washington, D.C., has the highest reported death rates due to breast and prostate cancer.
 It’s in the top quarter for cervical and colorectal cancer.
 More people die from cancer in Washington, D.C., than from Alzheimer’s disease, stroke, diabetes, Parkinson's disease, chronic lower respiratory disease, HIV/AIDS, suicide, influenza, and pneumonia combined.
 Facing limited resources and access to care, patients are often diagnosed after the cancer has spread, making recovery less certain.

 While cancer can impact us all, certain communities bear a disproportionate burden.
-More Black people die from cancer and have lower survival than any other racial or ethnic demographic group in the U.S. Cancer is the leading cause of death among Latino people, who are at higher risk for gallbladder cancer and certain infection-related cancers such as stomach, liver, and cervical cancer.
+More Black people die from cancer and have lower survival than any other racial or ethnic demographic group in the United States.
+Cancer is the leading cause of death among Latino people, who are at higher risk for gallbladder cancer and certain infection-related cancers such as stomach, liver, and cervical cancer.
 Some studies show that LGBTQ people face higher risks for certain cancer types including lung, anal, breast, cervical, and skin cancer.

 Our Global Network in Action